slakbal/citrix/readme.md

 ## Config

 Before you can use the Citrix service provider you have configure it.
-You can create access your API keys here: [CITRIX Developer portal](https://developer.citrixonline.com/user/me/apps).
+You can create API access keys here: [CITRIX Developer portal](https://developer.citrixonline.com/user/me/apps).

 Note that you need to have an active or trial account for the API to function properly.
 Just dev credentials alone will not work.

-The provider currently uses Direct authentication.
-A Oauth2 authentication will be added later also.
+The provider currently only support `Direct` authentication.
+An OAuth2 authentication will be added later also.

-The following environment values are required in your .env file.
-The provider doesn't publish any config, etc. thus your project stays super clean.
+The following environment values are required in your `.env` file.
+The provider doesn't publish any config, etc. thus your project stays clean.

 ```
 CITRIX_DIRECT_USER=test@test.com